ganyicz/bond/README.md

 ### Defining data

-To define data and functions on your component, add them on the object returned from the `mount` function callback.
-To reference them within the object, use the `this` keyword.
-You can access them in the template directly without any prefix.
+To define data and functions on your component, add them to the object returned from the `mount` function callback.
+Use the `this` keyword when referencing them within the object.
+In the template, you can access them directly without any prefix.

 ```html
 <script setup>